Epilogue : Growing Up

 Flashback sequence ends – return to song and dance scene

 The ordeal would have continued throughout the night.
 However, midway into the song and dance sequence, the door was flung open once again, all of a sudden.
 A guy rushed in, and with a tone of alarm shouted, “সুপার আসছে, মুরগীগুলোকে ভাগা, জলদি”.
-The ones which were lying on the ground sprang up to their feet, and all of a sudden the entire mood and ambiance changed.
+Almost everyone who were thus far enjoying the show sprang up to their feet, and all of a sudden the entire mood and ambiance changed.
 We (the মুরগীs) were told to disappear ASAP, i.e. to rush back to our rooms, get dressed and stay put there till further notice.
 It took me a few seconds to realize what this meant, but after that there was no wasting time.
 I scampered towards the door.

 Now if a mob of forty tries to get out all at a time through a 6’ x 3’ door, no one actually gets out.
 Eventually the first one who could flush out was actually catalyzed by a solid kick at his backside from behind.
 Likewise the second.
 After a few exits when some empty space seemed to have been created around the door, I sensed it was time to sneak out.
 I put my backside in the queue, and was successfully ejected out of the room into the dimly lit corridor and straight in front of the staircase.

 Without much thinking, I took the stairs.
 Due to whatever it was, the break seemed God-sent.
-It was a chance to reach back my room, but I was still apprehensive that the journey would again be interrupted and I would be recaptured hostage.
-Nevertheless, the chance had to be taken.
-Luckily after a few seconds, I found myself in one piece in front of R212.
+Luckily enough, after a few seconds I found myself all in one piece in front of R212.
 The door was open and I could see no one in.
 My jeans et all were still lying as I left them when we parted.
 No signs of any further intrusion.
 The deafening noises of celebration and laughter had screeched to a halt and a sudden dull silence had engulfed the corridor.
 Stealthily I crept in and closed the door behind.

 As I got into my jeans and t-shirt and sat down on the iron cot which I had earlier decided to own, my senses started to return.
 I could feel my heartbeats pounding and my feet trembling vigorously.
 Slowly lying down to rest my back on the cot, I looked up towards the ceiling fan which seemed to be rotating on its own since eternity.
 My eyes went around to have a more detailed view of the surroundings.
 There were three more cots laid out, side by side, two to my left and one to my right.
 On the one adjacent to my left was a steel trunk and a rolled-up bedding.
 But the owner of the trunk and bedding could not be seen around.
 Rest two cots seemed still unoccupied.
 May be the occupants were still somewhere in the building?
 Or yet to arrive?

-Breaking the monotony of the dull silence, a squeaking noise came from beneath.
+Breaking the monotony of the dull silence, a squeaking noise came from beneath my cot.
 And then again.
 As the chilling sensation down the spine traveled through the body till the tail bone, I realized that someone was under my cot.
 Instinctively jumping out and over to the adjacent cot, I tried to look underneath mine and find out the source of the noise.